CDL suspensions: Driving a commercial motor vehicle with a blood alcohol content of .04 or more

 - First incident:

-- Pass the Commercial Driver License (CDL) knowledge and driving tests.
+- Pass the Commercial Driver License (CDL) knowledge tests.

 - Second incident or more: You can’t re-qualify from a lifetime disqualification.